AntoniosProgreesive/ACCESSORIES-on-.NET/README.md

 # ACCESSORIES-on-.NET
-This is a ACCESSORIES program on .NET
+This is a ACCESSORIES Manager Application program on .NET

 _____________________________________________________________________________________

-Open the terminal and go to the folder where you want to create the project.
+Install the .NET SDK
+      Before you start writing code, you need a tool called the .NET SDK.

 Run the following command:
       bash
         dotnet new console -n AccessoriesManager